-(A) Amendments required.
-An amendment shall be required for any material or substantial change in a permitted project, or any administrative change in the terms and conditions of a land use permit.
-Applications for amendments shall be on forms provided by the board, and shall be filed with the district commission having jurisdiction over the project.
-Upon request, the district coordinator will expeditiously review a proposed change and determine whether it would constitute a substantial change to the project, or whether it involves only material or administrative changes that may be subject to simplified review procedures.
-Continuing jurisdiction over all development and subdivision permits is vested in the district commissions unless the board, in acting on an appeal, has specifically reserved the right to maintain jurisdiction over a development or subdivision in part or in its entirety.
+(A) Material change to a permitted development or subdivision.
+An amendment shall be required for any material change to a permitted development or subdivision, or any administrative change in the terms and conditions of a land use permit.
+Applications for amendments shall be on forms provided by the land use panel of the board, and shall be filed with the district commission having jurisdiction over the project.
+Upon request, the district coordinator will expeditiously review a proposed change and determine whether it would constitute a material change to the project, or whether it involves administrative changes that may be subject to simplified review procedures pursuant to 10 V.S.A.
+Section 6025(b)(1).
+Continuing jurisdiction over all development and subdivision permits is vested in the district commissions.